anastasiakiseleva/curriculum/README.md

 - [Gitlab technical writing course](https://about.gitlab.com/handbook/engineering/ux/technical-writing/fundamentals/)

 ## Tools and technologies

+This section lists some tools that are widely used by technical writers.
+It is by no means comprehensive, but it can give you an idea of what can be of use.

 - [HTML, CSS, JavaScript at w3schools.com](https://www.w3schools.com/)
   Free tutorials to get you familiar with the basics of HTML, CSS, and JavaScript.
 Documentation resources often run on static site generators, so it makes sense to understand how websites work.